JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 It is possible to assign variables or ObsFunctions of type :code:`int` to variables of type :code:`float` and vice versa.
 No other type conversions are supported.

-If the modified variable belongs to the :code:`DerivedObsValue` group and is a simulated variable, QC flags previously set to :code:`missing` are reset to :code:`pass` at locations where a valid observed value has been assigned.
+If the modified variable belongs to the :code:`DerivedObsValue` group and is a observed variable, QC flags previously set to :code:`missing` are reset to :code:`pass` at locations where a valid observed value has been assigned.
 Conversely, QC flags previously set to :code:`pass` are reset to :code:`missing` at locations where the observed value has been set to missing.